The Oamaru Mail

 The Oamaru Mail is a weekly community newspaper published each Friday in Oamaru, New Zealand, by the Dunedin–based media company Allied Press Ltd that serves the North Otago area.
-The motto of the paper is "Your community, Your News".

 History

 George Jones

 The Oamaru Mail was first launched in April 1876 as the Evening Mail.
 The newspaper struggled financially for a few months with its shareholders considering winding up the company.
 In 1877, the newspaperman George Jones bought up the Evening Mail.
 Under Jones' ownership, the Evening Mail covered railway construction and land ownership.

 In 1877, the Evening Mail was caught up in a criminal libel trial after Jones published an article accusing the Attorney-General Frederick Whitaker of promoting a Native Land Bill to assist in the acquisition of 2000,000 acres of confiscated Māori land for himself and his friends.
 Jones was acquitted during that trial, which boosted the Evening Mail's fortunes and public image.
 The New Zealand media hailed the outcome of the case as a victory for press freedom.

 Boosted by a rise in advertising and circulation, the Evening Mail revamped itself as the Oamaru Mail in March 1879.
 The newspaper became part of a syndicate of evening newspapers that received cable news service from the Dunedin–based Evening Star.
 Jones became a successful politician and his family maintained control of the Mail and the Invercargill–based Southland News.
 Following Jones' death in 1920, his son E.A.
 Jones became the governing director of both the Oamaru Mail and the Southland News; the latter of which had been acquired by Southland News Ltd. The two companies were run in tandem with each other.